maelle/rmd-blogging-course/content/hugo/slides/index.en.md

 Limitations?
 ============

--   hugodown is a WIP package
+-   hugodown is a WIP package.
+One easy to use theme only at the moment, but a great one!

 -   Hugo changes a lot (but hugodown helps protect your projects from that)